donpark/wiz/README.md

 ## Status

-I'm just getting started but do not consider anything bolted down until version is at least `0.2.0`.
+I'm just getting started so do not consider anything bolted down until version is at least `0.2.0`.

 ## Installation